 Fruit salad is great for a clean eating snack when you want a variety of flavors and fruits.
 Combine any fruits you like!
 For example, I love a mix of melon, berries, and grapes.
 A blend of fruit will provide a variety of nutrients, is high in fiber, and makes a great snack on a hot day because it is hydrating due to the high amount of water.

 4. Fresh strawberries

-Strawberries make another great choice for a clean eating snack because they are an excellent source of vitamin C and manganese.
+Strawberries make another excellent choice for a clean eating snack because they are an excellent source of vitamin C and manganese.
 They also have antioxidants that are beneficial for heart health and controlling blood sugars.
-One cup of sliced strawberries is only 54 calories, 3.3 grams of fiber, and has 162% of the RDI for vitamin C!
+One cup of sliced strawberries is only 54 calories, 3.3 grams of fiber, and has 162% RDI for vitamin C!

 5. Raspberries with plain yogurt

 Raspberries are a great option that is both high fiber and low in carbohydrates.
 One cup of raspberries has 15 grams of carbohydrates and 8 grams of fiber!
 They are also an excellent source of vitamin C. Raspberries are delicious on their own or added to yogurt.

 Yogurt is rich in protein, and depending on the type of yogurt, some have higher protein content than others.
 For example, Greek yogurt can have 15-20 grams of protein per serving compared to 5-6 grams in regular yogurt.
 The high protein content in Greek yogurt will keep you fuller longer.